 When you are pregnant, it’s a good idea to look at your indoor and outdoor environments.
-Harmful chemicals can cross the placenta and affect the brain, lungs, and hormone and reproductive systems of a growing baby.
-Although we don’t understand all of these effects we know that the fetus and children are more vulnerable because their bodies are developing.
+Harmful chemicals can cross the placenta and affect a baby’s brain, lungs, and hormone and reproductive systems.

 Here are some simple steps you can take to make your environment a healthy one.

 - Choose fragrance-free and unscented products.

 - Vacuum, wet mop, and dust regularly with a damp cloth.

 - Reduce the indoor use of paints, glues, permanent markers, nail polish, and aerosols.

 - Ventilate rooms well (open windows when you can).

 - Keep fuel burning appliances well maintained and have them inspected yearly.

 - Reduce strenuous activity when air quality is bad.